-Dig an informal and wildlife pond from the outside area inwards.
+Dig an informal wildlife pond working from the outside area to the inside

-Historically, pond liners have been recommended to finish horizontally meaning you would always see the rounded lip on the pond edge as water could never cover and hide it.
-This looks unsightly and allows the sunlight to make this rounded lip vulnerable to cracking and breakdown through UV exposure.
+- Historically, pond liners have been laid to finish horizontally – you would always see the rounded lip of the pond edge as water could never fill over and hide it.
+This looks unsightly and allows sunlight to make this rounded lip vulnerable to cracking through UV exposure.

-3. Then dig the whole pond area to the depth of the next area of shelving marked out on the ground – the next marginal shelf at 14-22cm(6-9″) below finished water depth – shelf .
+- Dig the whole remaining pond area to the depth of the next shelf at 14-22cm(6-9″) below finished water depth – shelf .

 - Most of the shelf area designated for plants should be at this depth (2/3rds to 3/4s)

-- Cut across the curves to give wide spaces of shelf into the corners – try not to build a thin rim of shelves around a larger surface area of deeper water as this will be unbalanced when you come to plant.
+- Cut across the curves to give wide spaces of shelf into the corners.
+Try not to build a thin rim of shelves around a larger surface area of deeper water

-- In an informal or wildlife pond make each shelf as wide as possible so you can use groups of aquatic plants together rather than have them lined up around the edge like a parade of soldiers which is more the look of the formal pond.
+- Make each shelf as wide as possible so you can use groups of aquatic plants together rather than have them lined up around the water rim like a parade of soldiers

-4. Then mark out the areas that you intend to dig down deeper – the next shelf depth of 23-44cm(10-17″) below finished water depth – shelf .
+Then mark out and dig the areas that you intend to be deeper – the next shelf depth of 23-44cm(10-17″) below finished water depth – shelf .